near/docs/docs/1.concepts/basics/transactions/gas-advanced.md

 Note that this covers the cost of uploading and writing bytes to storage, but does **not** cover the cost of holding these bytes in storage.
 Long-term storage is compensated via storage staking, a recoverable cost-per-byte amount that will also be deducted from your account during contract deployment.

-The AssemblyScript contract in [this example Fungible Token](https://github.com/near-examples/FT/pull/42) compiles to just over 16kb (the Rust contract is much larger, but this [will be optimized](https://github.com/near/near-sdk-rs/issues/167)).
-Using the calculation above, we find that it requires **2.65 TGas** (and thus 0.265mN at minimum gas price) for the transaction fee to deploy the contract, while 1.5N will be locked up for storage staking.
+Deploying a 16kb contract requires **2.65 TGas** (and thus 0.265mN at minimum gas price) for the transaction fee, while 1.5N will be locked up for storage staking.

 ### Function calls {#function-calls}